Strength, Discipline, Personal Power, Courage, Focus

 When you face obstacles or disease, this is a very auspicious card to draw.
 Strength represents your deepest animalistic instincts and the raw power within you that has not yet taken shape or form.
 It is up to you to give a form to your power, or else, it will overpower you.
 When you think of the Egyptian lion goddess Sekhmet, you have a divine archetype for this power.
-Sekhmet is both goddess of war and destruction, as well as of the healing arts.
+Sekhmet is both, a goddess of war and of destruction, as well as of the healing arts.
 From this, we learn that the raw power within us is neither good nor bad.
 Instead, it is energy that must bow to the will of its master, the mind.

 When your mind is disciplined and you harness your power in a controlled manner, giving it a distinct shape or form, your inner power can become the source of great deeds and manifestations.
 It can sustain your willpower and support you in keeping consistently on your path towards the goals you have set for yourself.
 In this way, Strength can denote great good coming your way or being created and brought forth by and through you.

 However, if you unleash your inner beast without giving it its proper direction, this animalistic power will be the source of great chaos and destruction.
-In order to work effectively with your inner power and allowing it to be a source of strength, good character and perseverance, you must learn to control your inner beast.
+In order to work effectively with your inner power and allow it to be a source of strength, good character and perseverance, you must learn to control your inner beast.

 Once you have a good grasp of how to direct these powerful, but raw energies and give it shape and form, you can effect great good in the world and utilise your strength in order to get far ahead in a short time.
 Like the Hindu elephant god, you are the “Remover of Obstacles,” one of the many titles of this deity, albeit the most well-known and widely worshipped aspect.